bharath-b06/MenuDrivenProgramGenerator/README.md

 # MenuDrivenProgramGenerator
 A code generation program that will take as an input from stdin a file containing the specifications of a menu and output a C code to stdout.
 Done by creating a General Purpose Binary Tree, to then generate nested switch cases.
-Same level itenms are Siblings,
+Same level items are Siblings,
 Tabbed into an item creates a Parent-Child relationship

 To run